-Although Council also carries out inspection and maintenance of roadside, stormwater and drainage assets, fire hydrants, street trees and information signs, the maintenance and inspection of these assets is outside the scope of this Road Management Plan.
+Although Council also carries out inspection and maintenance of roadside, stormwater and drainage assets, fire hydrants, street trees and information signs, the maintenance and inspection of these assets is outside the scope of this Road Management Plan as they are deemed non-road infrastructure under the Road Management Act.
 The operation and maintenance of these assets are covered by separate operational plans (refer to Figure 1).

-The Road Management Plan does not address recurrent works that are programmed regardless of hazards and defects.
+The Road Management Plan does not address recurrent works that may be programmed from time to time. regardless of hazards and defects.